bryonbaker/rhai-redis-demo/doc/demo-script.md

 127.0.0.1 skupper-redis-on-prem-server-0
 ```

-## Start the Redis Server on Preimises
+## Start the Redis Server "On-Preimises"

 Start the Redis Cache in Podman.
-This is the on-premises Master Cache that all replicas are synchronised with.
+This is the on-premises ```Master Cache``` that all replicas are synchronised with.
+This is the cache that the "mainframe application" continuously writes to.

 ```
 src$ podman play kube yaml/podman-redis.yaml